Everything you need to know about Data Archiving

 One thing is sure – today’s storage media won’t last forever.

-Before these terms becoming popular, backup process was just making a copy of data and putting it somewhere- maybe in the same hard disk drive.
+Before these terms became popular, the backup process was just making a copy of data and putting it somewhere- maybe in the same hard disk drive.
 Those days are over - a lot of media storage devices are available now.

 Optical Storage